The Cub Scout National Summertime Pack Award recognizes packs that are active during summer. Scouts can also earn den & individual awards.

-Some packs conduct more than one event each month so that boys will have more than one opportunity to attend.
-If his family happens to be on vacation during one event, he’ll still have an opportunity to earn the award.
+Some packs conduct more than one event each month so that Scouts will have more than one opportunity to attend.
+If his or her family happens to be on vacation during one event, they'll still have an opportunity to earn the award.

-Our pack allows boys to count Scouting events beyond the pack events.
-For example, if a boy misses the pack’s June event, but he goes to Cub Scout day camp in June, we consider that as attending a June event.
+Our pack allows Scouts to count Scouting events beyond the pack events.
+For example, if a Scout misses the pack's June event, but he or she goes to Cub Scout day camp in June, we consider that as attending a June event.

-There may be packs that won’t count events other than their own.
-My opinion is that the award is intended to keep boys involved in Scouting during a time when the pack may not be holding regular meetings.
-So, if he attends some sort of Scouting event, he is involved, so he should get the award.
+There may be packs that won't count events other than their own.
+My opinion is that this Cub Scout summertime award is intended to keep Scouts involved in Scouting during a time when the pack may not be holding regular meetings.
+So, if he or she attends some sort of Scouting event, he or she is involved, and they should get the award.